-One of the great “mysteries” of the post financial crisis era is why obvious criminality has not been prosecuted.
+One of the great “mysteries” of the post-financial-crisis era is why there has been almost no prosecution of obvious criminality, particularly in the mortgage business.
 We have been told it is more complex than it appears; that the securitization process has made determining exactly who was harmed complicated; that this complexity makes convincing a jury a crapshoot.

 All of these arguments fail to withstand even cursory scrutiny when it comes to foreclosure fraud.
-The Robo-signing, document fabrication and mass perjury were fish in a barrel for even a newbie prosecutor.
-Why did the government fail to go after the perpetrators of mass fraud?
+The robo-signing, document fabrication and mass perjury should have been fish in a barrel for even a newbie prosecutor.
+Why did the government fail to go after so many perpetrators of mass fraud?

-A quick reminder: The high speed assembly line production of subprime mortgages led to a series of errors in the securitization of these mortgages.
-This was facilitated by an extra-legal entity names MERS (they facilitated the securitization process with very sketchy behavior worthy of a column itself).
+A quick reminder: The high-speed, assembly line production of subprime mortgages led to a series of errors in the securitization of these mortgages.
+This was facilitated by an entity called MERS thatfacilitated the securitization process with very sketchy behavior (worthy of a column itself).
 The pressure to push these mortgages rapidly along led to lots of avoidable errors: Missing mortgage notes, bad or outdated information, error-riddled underwriting.
 Who actually owned the underlying note often was unknown.

-As these poorly assembled sub-prime mortgage began to collapse, banks were faced with an expensive legal issue: How to process a massive number of foreclosures.
+As these poorly assembled subprime mortgage began to collapse, banks were faced with an expensive legal issue: How to process a huge number of foreclosures.
 Rather than perform this in a prudent and legal manner, some banks made the decision to take inexpensive — and illegal — shortcuts.
-They hired firms like the now defunct DOX to fabricate documents for court.
-DOX even published a list of docs they were for willing to artificially manufacture for trial.
-This “DOX perjury price list” was one of many factors that eventually led to its demise. continues here
+They hired firms such as DocX LLC to fabricate documents for court.
+DocX even published a price list for documents they were for willing to artificially manufacture for trial.